-- Microsoft Store: Free shipping throughout December 2015.
+- Microsoft - Content: Free shipping throughout December 2015.

-- Microsoft Store: All products must be returned with reasonable care having been taken.
+- Microsoft - Content: All products must be returned with reasonable care having been taken.
 All boxed software and video games must be returned with their seal intact.
 Proof of purchase is required.